AmyP93/deep-learning/README.md

 * **IS_SUCCESSFUL**—Was the money used effectively

 # Conclusions
 Followed instructions and created model yielding 72% accuracy.
 Did a second pass at the code with with Starter_Code_keep_name  and it yielded a 75% accuracy.
+75% was reached by keeping the "NAME" column.
+Though I did do binning on it to reduce the columns.
 Normally I would make a detailed readme :worried:
 But I have the final project in process, eight days away, and I still have one more homework to complete, HELP!